2007–08 Vijay Hazare Trophy

-The 2007–08 Vijay Hazare Trophy was the sixth season of the Vijay Hazare Trophy, a List A cricket tournament in India.
+The 2007–08 Vijay Hazare Trophy was the 15th edition of India's annual List A cricket tournament and the first after it was renamed in honour of Vijay Hazare, who had died in December 2004.
+It was previously known as the Ranji One Day Trophy.
 It was contested between 27 domestic cricket teams of India, starting in February and finishing in April 2008.
 In the final, Saurashtra beat Bengal by 6 wickets to win their maiden title.